Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/testHarness/README.txt

 10: In general, see the file $WM_PROJECT_DIR/testHarness/OpenFOAM/1.6-ext/README.txt for the necessary information about running the
     test loop.
-    (NB: I just found out a couple of mistakes in that file, so please use this message for now as per instructions for running the test loop.
-         I will fix this shortly.
-Sorry.)

-11: As more people will start using these basic steps, I will supply more information about some other features that are available with
-    the test loop.

-    But I need to see those baby steps first...  :)

-12: Please do not hesitate to report any problems, comments, suggestions about the test loop.
+11: Please do not hesitate to report any problems, comments, suggestions about the test loop.
-    This stuff runs great on my systems, but it needs to run even better on yours.